My 3-week lockdown: Coronavirus Pandemic

 embracing the new me

-People make resolutions during the new year, generally.
-I made a resolution for the time that we are lockdown and unable to go out for fine dining, (take out services are open in the city though) I am going to learn new recipes and try on my family, hehehe, Poor them!
+Generally, people make resolutions during the new year.
+I made a resolution during the lockdown that I am going to learn new recipes and try on my family, hehehe, Poor them!

-So, I learned some new recipes, some turned out delicious, some a disaster.
+So, I tried my hands on some new recipes, some turned out delicious, some a disaster.

 It’s good to be able to laugh at yourself and simply be happy you tried your best.

 One of the yummy recipes I learned is Guacamole, it’s an Avacado based dip.
-I loved it so much that it is now part of my everyday meal.
-I have it with Tostitos or spread it on my toast, a great substitute for butter and it’s healthy and super yummy!
+My family loved it so much that it is now part of my everyday meal.
+I have it with Tostitos or spread it on my toast, a great substitute for butter and it’s healthy and super yummy too.

 Remember: Staying fit and active is only possible if workouts are combined with healthy eating.
 And, eating healthy means having a meal cooked at home, prepared from start to finish, to be precise.